FabioRossiArcetri/SPECULA/docs/tutorials/scao_basic_tutorial.rst

 .. code-block:: yaml

    # main section with simulation parameters used by most of the components
+   # Note: zenith angle is not specified, so it is assumed to be 0 (on-axis)
    main:
      class:             'SimulParams'
      root_dir:          './calib/'             # Root directory for calibration manager